Skip to main content

 5. Cost Code Description - Details about the Cost Code

 Cost Codes belong to a Cost Category.
-In BuildBook, Cost Codes are formatted with up to 12 digital total, divided by a hyphen.
-The first 6 digits correlate to the Cost Code Category and the last 6 digits correlate to the Cost Code that is within that Category.
+In BuildBook, Cost Codes are formatted with up to 12 numerical digits total, divided by a hyphen.
+The first 6 digits correlate to the Cost Category and the last 6 digits correlate to the Cost Code that is within that Category.

 For example, to correctly classify a budget item in your estimate or project budget for Excavation, your cost code might be "300-0001 Excavation."
 In this example, '300' classifies the Cost Category, which is Site Work, and '0001' classifies Excavation, which is the Cost Code within the Site Work Category.